-Typically, dogs that retire or are withdrawn are rehomed with the volunteers who have already been doing an excellent job caring for them.
-But for a few dogs per year, this isn’t possible, and external rehoming applications are considered.
 We are in the fortunate position of receiving more rehoming applications than we have dogs to rehome, therefore we may not be able to provide all applicants with a suitable dog.
-Finding a match for applicants can also take longer than rehoming from a dedicated rescue centre due to the small number of dogs we rehome; we appreciate the patience of our rehoming applicants in waiting to find the best suited canine addition to their family.
+Finding a match for applicants can also take longer than rehoming from a dedicated rescue centre due to the small number of dogs we rehome, so we appreciate the patience of our rehoming applicants while waiting to find the best suited canine addition to their family.

 Requirements of applicants